Heartbreak Ridge: Critical response

 In terms of negative feedback, reviewer Derek Smith of the Apollo Movie Guide wrote that there was "not enough substance to Gunny to make him interesting enough to be the central character of a film, and since the movie offers nothing new or fresh, it just feels dull and uninteresting."

+The film was positively received by marines, who praised it for its depiction of the Marine corps and its realism, while one sergeant-major marine who participated in the invasion of Grenada criticized the film's depiction of the event as completely inaccurate and offensive.
+Regarding the Department of Defense's decision not to promote the film, Eastwood stated that "With all these earth-shattering things going on back there (the Iran arms crisis), you wouldn’t think they would spend energy on something like this...
+It is not something of national security.
+In the words of Alfred Hitchcock, ‘It’s just a movie.’ " Eastwood also stated it was "a shame that a charity has to lose money because of somebody who’s got a bee under his rear end somewhere" in reference to the cancellation of the Marine-sponsored premiere of the film to benefit the Oceanside YMCA.
+In reference to criticism of the invasion's depiction, Eastwood cited practicality in not depicting the other participants such as the Army's actions, and cited realism as justifying the depiction of Highway killing a wounded Cuban soldier, which was also criticized by the Marine corps.

-Heartbreak Ridge holds a 66% rating on Rotten Tomatoes based on 29 reviews.
+Heartbreak Ridge holds a 63% rating on Rotten Tomatoes based on 30 reviews.
 The site's consensus states: "With Heartbreak Ridge, director Clint Eastwood gets one of his best performances out of himself, even if the story struggles to engage."
 On Metacritic, the film holds a weighted score of 53 out of 100 based on 16 reviews, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

 Several writers have described the film as "imperialist propaganda" glorifying the American invasion of Grenada without explaining any of the history or politics surrounding it; the only information the audience is given about the war is that the Marines are rescuing American hostages and that there are Cubans on the enemy side.
 In Vietnam Images: War And Representation (1989), James Aulich and Jeffrey Walsh wrote that "Heartbreak Ridge dehistoricises actual political and economic conditions, omits many issues of imperialism or colonisation, and represents the Grenada events as a straightforward triumph of American manhood."